wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 Next we increment our counter `ecx` so that it contains 1.
 The second `mov` then places the value 1 into the next position up in memory in our stack, 4 bytes up from the previous `mov` instruction.
 Our `ecx` counter is then incremented again.

-This is closely reflects our C code with the lines:
+This is closely reflected by our C code with the lines:

 ```c
   f[0] = 0;